ajc150/Selective-Electroplating/README.md

 If you're after a reflective or smooth surface:
 * Lightly buff the part using a soft cloth or rotary buffer.
-* A small amount of metal polish can enhance shine, but avoid over-polishing thin coatings—especially experimental ones.
+* A small amount of metal polish can enhance shine, but avoid over-polishing thin coatings.
 * Only polish once the coating is confirmed to be well-adhered and dry.

 Note - it is not recommended to polish the surface of most images, as the buffing can remove the less plated regions.
 Reserve polishing for "binary" black and white/plated and unplated images.
 Experiment at your own risk